Popular Leeds busker Jonny Walker dies suddenly

 Jonny Walker, 37, of Beeston, was a well-known face on the city's music scene.

-The father-of-two is believed to have passed away following an accident, but details have not yet been released.
-He spent three days in high-dependency care at Leeds General Infirmary before his death was announced this week.
+The father-of-two spent three days in high-dependency care at Leeds General Infirmary before his death was announced this week.

 Jonny touched hearts when he joined in a duet with Irish street sleeper Bernard Davey on New Year's Eve two years ago.
 The pair were filmed singing Ella Fitzgerald's Summertime outside the Trinity Centre in a video which went viral on social media.